How to Heal a Cold Sore Quickly

 - One of the commonly used cold sores home remedies is ice.
 Application is simple.
 Apply ice along the affected area.
 Treat them by slowly rubbing the ice for a few minutes to the infected area of the skin.
 Repeat application every hour.

-The following herbal formula will be most useful:
+The following herbal formula has been found to be helpful:

 - 2 parts cleavers